Tenant signs the lease and collects the keys

 - the signed tenancy agreement

-- certificates of compliance for any swimming and spa pools.
+- certificates of compliance for any swimming and spa pools

-Pay the rental bond and up to 2 weeks rent in advance
+Tenant pays the rental bond and up to 2 weeks rent in advance

-You may be asked to pay a rental bond and rent in advance.
-You can tell the landlord or agent that you want to use your existing Rental Bonds Online login to pay the bond or they should invite you to sign up to use Rental Bonds Online for the first time.
-Alternatively, you can ask to lodge your bond via a paper form.
+Tenants may be asked to pay a rental bond and rent in advance.
+Tenants can use their existing Rental Bonds Online login to pay the bond or the the landlord or agent should invite them to sign up to use Rental Bonds Online for the first time.
+Tenants can ask to lodge the bond using a paper form.

 Set up utilities and services

 Electricity, gas and water are essential services that must be supplied to the rental property.
-Your tenancy agreement will state who is responsible for these utilities in a rental property and what is or is not included in the rent.
+The tenancy agreement will state who is responsible for these utilities in a rental property and what is or is not included in the rent.

-Costs you may need to pay for
+Costs tenants may need to pay for

 - Fee for registering the lease with NSW Land Registry Services if it is a fixed term agreement of more than 3 years.